Infrastructure As Landscape

 users will replace the highway over the Genesee River.
 There are new opportunities for development on land that was once inaccessible due to the infrastructure barriers.
 Proposed buildings can be utilized as multifunctional spaces that can hold mixed-use programs.
 New public space and water-

 front amenities create a new center of activity for Rochester bringing people into direct connection with the Genesee River and its High Falls.
-A lift lock system is integrated into the falls which creates a new path of circulation between the upper and lower segments of the river.
-These elements combined with holistic urban-scale development allow for a restoration of the city that catalyzes
+These elements combined with holistic urban-scale development allow for a restoration of the city that catalyzes economic and social revitalization.